spark-violet/spark-violet.github.io/_posts/2026-08-25-week-1-setup-and-first-system.md

 categories: [ray-optics]
 ---

-**Problem:** Get Zemax OpticStudio Student running and build the simplest possible sequential system — a single plano-convex lens focusing a collimated beam — as a sanity check before anything more complex.
+**Problem:** Get Zemax OpticStudio Student running and build the simplest possible sequential system.
+A single plano-convex lens focusing a collimated beam as a sanity check before anything more complex.

 **Approach:**
 This is the direct simulation equivalent of focusing an OBIS diode laser onto a sample on the bench: collimated input, one lens, a focal spot.
 I set the aperture to match a beam diameter I've actually used, picked a plano-convex lens from the catalog, and let Zemax trace the marginal and chief rays to the paraxial focus.